 However, since these plants are prone to fungal disease, be sure to water them early in the day so that the foliage has time to dry before nightfall, and aim to direct water at the roots of plants rather than watering from overhead.

-- Spread mulch 3-4 inches deep below plants to prevent weeds from growing.
+- Spread mulch three to four inches deep below plants to prevent weeds from growing.

 - Dense plantings help to prevent weeds from growing.